ms-iot/BusProviders/Microsoft.IoT.Lightning.Providers/README.md

 ## Build Requirements
 The Lightning Provider library depends on the Microsoft.IoT.Lightning Nuget package (https://www.nuget.org/packages/Microsoft.IoT.Lightning), which in turn requires the Arduino SDK Nuget (https://www.nuget.org/packages/Microsoft.IoT.SDKFromArduino).
 Both Nuget packages are included in the library solution, and are available from Nuget.org.
 Source code for each is also on GitHub.
 Note, currently Microsoft.IoT.Lightning Nuget is still pre-release, so should be updated from Nuget.org, when newer versions are available.
-### SDK version
+### Visual Studio 2015 Update 1 and Windows SDK 10.0.10586 required
+(Visual Studio 2015 with Update 1)[https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx] is required for building and deploying projects.
-Additionally, the following version of the Windows SDK should be available for building and using the library: 10.0.10563.0
+Additionally, the minimum version of the Windows SDK required for building and using the library is Windows 10 SDK Version 1511 (build 10.0.10586), included in Universal Windows Apps v1.2.
+Both Visual Studio Update 1 and Tools for Universal Windows Apps v1.2 are available by running setup using the following link: http://go.microsoft.com/fwlink/?LinkID=534599 .

 ## Runtime Requirements
 The APIs in the Lightning Provider library require the Lightning (DMAP) driver to be enabled on the target device.
 Both Raspberry Pi2 and MinnowBoard Max have the driver available, but not enabled by default.
 The driver can be enabled using the Windows Devices Web Portal.

-Refer to the “Enabling Lightning Driver” <link tbd> guide for additional information on how to enable the DMAP driver.
+Refer to [Enabling Lightning Driver](https://ms-iot.github.io/content/en-US/win10/LightningSetup.htm) guide for additional information on how to enable the DMAP driver.